123456789_123456789_123456789_123456789_123456789_

 end

-By including the :inverse_of option in the has_many association declaration, Active Record will now recognize the bi-directional association and behave as in the initial examples above.
+By including the :inverse_of option in the has_many association declaration, Active Record will recognize the bi-directional association and behave as described in the initial examples above.

-While Rails uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the belongs_to association reference.
-Such customizations can easily be accomplished by passing options and scope blocks when you create the association.
+While Rails uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the association references.
+Such customizations can be accomplished by passing options blocks when you create the association.
 For example, this association uses two such options:

 class Book < ApplicationRecord